 Siegel retains the flashback device but instead of a shadowy urban jungle, his compelling tale of double-cross and double-dealing is set in sun-kissed California, where two hitmen (Lee Marvin and Clu Gulager) sniff a mystery when their latest contract embraces his lethal fate with unfazed resignation.
-The film has

 The film has real edge and is punctuated by shocking bursts of violence – indeed, it was made for TV but deemed too violent and released in cinemas instead.